 Who Will Love This Tour?

 This tour is ideal for adventure seekers and nature lovers who don’t mind a bit of physical activity.
-It’s perfect for travelers wanting a unique ice cave experience, especially those interested in volcanic geology.
+It’s great for travelers wanting a unique ice cave experience, especially those interested in volcanic geology.
 While it’s suitable for children over six, younger kids should be prepared for some climbing and outdoor activity.

 People who appreciate a well-informed guide and enjoy learning as they go will find this especially rewarding.
 It’s not overly long, making it manageable for most, but it’s also not suitable for those with mobility issues or who prefer a more relaxed sightseeing experience.